qxf2/interview-scheduler/README.md

         python migrate_db.py db upgrade

-    Whenever we change the structure of table we should again "migrate" and "Upgrade" the db.
+    Whenever we change the structure of table we should again "Migrate" and "Upgrade" the db.

 5. To check if the tables have been added: